fastice/TSXArchiveSearch/README.md

 # Local Use

-To run on you own machine
+To run on a local machine
 ```
 git clone git@github.com:fastice/TSXArchiveSearch.git
 ```
+Launch Jupyter and run "TSXSearch.ipynb".